-Mark your calendar and clear the day!
-The excitement is building for a full day of service, learning, and celebration on and off campus Monday, January 20, in honor of the Rev. Dr. Martin Luther King, Jr.
+Mark your calendar!
+The excitement is building for two days of service, learning, and celebration on and off campus Sunday, January 17 and Monday, January 18, in honor of the Rev. Dr. Martin Luther King, Jr.

 Please go to https://emu.edu/studentlife/convocation/ for more details on all MLK Day events.

 3:00 p.m. - Community Worship Service with Bethel African Methodist Episcopal Church, with Glen Guyton: Executive Director of Mennonite Church USA

 See more on Guyton at the bottom of this page.

 7:00 a.m. - Dancing Resilience, with Katie Mansfield: Lead Trainer of STAR at Eastern Mennonite University

 See more on Dancing Resilience at the bottom of this page before joining.

 10:10 a.m. - Convocation featuring Nyle Fort: Minister, Activist, and Scholar